funtoo/meta-repo/README.rst

 `core-kit`_
-  Core-kit contains a set of what we consider 'core' ebuilds -- ebuilds needed to build a stage3, plus essential userland utilities, development tools and libraries, except for perl and python.
+  Core-kit contains a set of what we consider 'core' ebuilds -- ebuilds needed to build a stage3, plus essential userland utilities, firmware, development tools and libraries, except for perl and python.

 `python-kit`_